List of Xanth characters: Ivy

-Ivy is the Sorceress of enhancement.
+Ivy is the Sorceress of Enhancement.
 She can enhance people and objects; for example, by improving their endurance and aim.
-Ivy is capable of enhancing any quality she desires, or even to make things as she unconsciously perceives them; for example, when she first met Humprey's son Hugo, who was described as mentally slow and had the talent to conjure rotten fruit, she enhanced his qualities while he was in her presence, making him more intelligent and giving him the ability to conjure ripe fruit, all because she perceived him as intelligent.
+Ivy is capable of enhancing any quality she desires, or even to make things as she unconsciously perceives them; for example, when she first met Humphrey's son Hugo, who was described as mentally slow and had the talent to conjure rotten fruit, she enhanced his qualities while he was in her presence, making him more intelligent and giving him the ability to conjure ripe fruit, all because she perceived him as intelligent.
 Ivy is the daughter of Dor and Irene.
-She has blonde hair with a tinge of green (from her mother).Ivy's twin sister is Ida.
+She has blonde hair with a tinge of green (from her mother).
+Ivy's twin sister is Ida.
 Ivy is married to Magician Grey.
 Their children are the triplets, Sorceresses Melody, Harmony, and Rhythm.
 Ivy is a protagonist in Dragon on a Pedestal, Crewel Lye: A Caustic Yarn, and Man from Mundania.